 Your computer can’t connect to the Remote Desktop Gateway server

-From a lot of user feedback, the problem that your computer can’t connect to the Remote Desktop Gateway server on Windows 10 when connecting or controlling remote computer is very common, which seriously affects the user experience.
+From a lot of user feedback, the problem that your computer can’t connect to the Remote Desktop Gateway server on Windows 10 when connecting to or controlling a remote computer using RDP is very common, which seriously affects the user experience.
 For this reason, this tutorial summarizes 3 tested solutions, aiming to fix this error.

 What causes the problem?

 All problems have corresponding solutions.
 But before solving the problem, we should still understand the cause of the “Your computer can’t connect to the Remote Desktop Gateway server” problem.

 - Windows version.
 Although the Windows version update can bring some new features to Remote Desktop or fix some bugs, it is often accompanied by new errors, such as “Your computer cannot connect to the Remote Desktop Gateway server” and so on.

 - HTTP/UDP connection.
 Remote Desktop Connection using HTTP/UDP connection may cause this error.

 - Missing channel binding on the gateway server.
 This problem occurs when the LmCompatibility registry value is configured to force the system to use NTLMv1 (short for NT LAN Manager, a standard security protocol for earlier versions of Windows NT).

 How to fix "your computer can’t connect to the Remote Desktop Gateway server"

 In order to solve the “Your computer cannot connect to the Remote Desktop Gateway server” problem, the following three methods are summarized.
 You can choose one or more according to your own situation.